‘Forever changed:’ Terrorism victims push for passage of new bill to fix U.S. victims fund

 “This legislation has been a long time coming,” said Lawler.
 “It reaffirms our commitment to support these families and ensure they receive the support they deserve.”

+Read: ‘Like an explosion’: Kia fuel tank issues could affect over 200,000 vehicles

-“Although financial compensation cannot bring back their loved ones’ families, my district and across the country can rebuild their lives with the funds that they are entitled to through their judgments,” said Malliotakis.
+“Although financial compensation cannot bring back their loved ones’ families, my district and across the country can rebuild their lives with the funds that they are entitled to through their judgements,” said Malliotakis.

 Angela Mistrulli has been advocating for reforming the fund for years.
 Her father Joseph Mistrulli was killed in the World Trade Center in the September 11th terror attacks.